By Ellamae from Sweet, ID

 I would like to know where I can go and get some free patterns for dog clothes.
 I am also looking for recipes for dog treats.

 I have recently become the mother of a very cute, 3 year old, black female toy Poodle.
 She is a rescue from a puppy mill and my best Valentine present ever.
-I would like to know if there is a place to go for free clothes patterns?

 Add your voice to the conversation.
 Click here to answer this question.